 Risk management is firmly embedded in the Group's Management System as the Board firmly believes it is critical to the Group's sustainability.
 Key management employees and department heads are delegated with the responsibilities to manage sustainability risks.
-However, our main justification of sustainability risks does not lie solely on top-down approach, but also on all employees from various operations and functions.
+However, our main justification of sustainability risks does not lie solely on the top-down approach, but also on all employees from various operations and functions.
 Thus, our risk management is a two-way flow approach.
-In addition, our outsourced independent Internal Auditor plays a part as second line of defence on the risk management issues.
+In addition, our outsourced independent Internal Auditor plays part as a second line of defence on the risk management issues.

-Further information on the Group's risk management are disclosed in the Statement on Risk Management and Internal Control on pages 36 to 38 of this Annual Report.
+Further information on the Group's risk management are disclosed in the Statement on Risk Management and Internal Control on pages 38 to 41 of this Annual Report.